Atopic dermatitis: the impact of the seasons and the right steps to take

 In this article, we explore how atopic dermatitis impacts the skin and our well-being, but above all, why climate change affects its symptoms.
 We will also detail the best practices to adopt each season to soothe your atopic-prone skin and regain a sense of calm in your daily life.

-Atopic dermatitis is a chronic inflammatory skin condition .
-It affects babies, children, adolescents, and adults alike, and is characterized by periods of flare-ups interspersed with periods of remission.
+Atopic dermatitis is a chronic inflammatory skin condition.
+It affects babies, children, adolescents, and adults alike, and manifests as periods of flare-ups interspersed with phases of remission.

-Eczema , also known as atopic dermatitis, is primarily genetic in origin : the skin of atopic individuals has a naturally more fragile skin barrier, which is less effective at protecting against external aggressors.
-Consequently, it allows allergens, microbes, and other irritants to penetrate more easily.
+Eczema, another name for atopic dermatitis, is essentially genetic: the skin of atopic individuals has a naturally more fragile skin barrier, which is less effective at protecting against external aggressions.
+As a result, it more easily lets through allergens, microbes, and other irritating agents.

 Research on atopic dermatitis also suggests the role of other factors, such as the skin microbiota, alteration of cutaneous nerve fibers, or imbalances in lipid synthesis.